heztet/phoenixclub/README.md

 - [X] VITAL: Fix PhoenixClub link on home page (and slogan)

 # Why Codeigniter?
 Originally I was going to build a Rails app, but Purdue's web servers only support mysql and PHP.
-I chose Codeigniter because it was the simplest PHP framework to use; I only had to download it and put it in the proper folder.
+I chose Codeigniter because it was the simplest PHP framework to use.

 # Help!
 How do I put this in production mode?
 - In `application/config/config.php`, set `$config['log_threshold'] = 1;`